Dengzhongyang399/BcarCS/README.md

-# BcarCS
+# FcarCS
-Semantic Representation Learning for Code Search with Boosted Co-Attention Mechanism
+Fine-grained Co-Attentive Representation Learning for Semantic Code Search

-`BcarCS` is our model proposed in this paper.
+`FcarCS` is our model proposed in this paper.

 `DeepCS` `UNIF` `TabCS` are replication packages of baselines.